Try and keep up with Dave Barry — the key word being “try.”

 “We’re the only financial services company with that ability, period,” Joshua Pace, senior vice president of business development, proudly stated.
 “The advisor can trade for his clients while sitting under a tree in Central Park.”

 It’s an attitude that made the atrium renovation particularly appropriate, as it seemed more suited to a Silicon Valley startup than what should be a staid financial services company.
 And that’s really the rub; Barry himself seemed better suited to the creativity (and whimsy) associated with the tech industry (he actually has a background in both that and retail).
 The fact that he’s able to transfer his style, skill set and, well, mania to the financial world might be exactly what it needs, especially with the rise of Gen Y and their penchant for modern communication tools and techniques, as well as a very different style of business than their older counterparts.
+A chat in his expansive office while preparing a latte (almost cliché at that point) revealed a childhood in Montreal and an entrepreneurial streak that pulled him away from home at a young age.
+His prior success running a number of companies led to his being asked six years ago to sit on TCA’s board.
+When Maiorano left, the board asked him to take the lead, figuring he knew the company and what it needed.

 Tapping on random windows and cubicles to wave at seemingly dozens of employees on the aforementioned tour of the facility, Barry’s anecdote about a recent project illustrated his philosophy.